AJarich/product-preview-card/README.md

 ### Helpful Links

--- [Resource 1](https://youtu.be/S8HgWe3_VYg) - This can help figure out how to center div in middle of the screen -- [Resource 4](https://fonts.google.com/) - This helped me to use different fonts other than the default web-safe fonts you get.
+-- [Resource 1](https://youtu.be/S8HgWe3_VYg) - This can help figure out how to center div in the middle of the screen.

+-- [Resource 2](https://fonts.google.com/) - This helped me to use different fonts other than the default web-safe fonts you get.

 ## Author

 -- Website: http://andreajarich.x10host.com/wp

 -- Github Profile: https://github.com/AJarich